pharmaverse/pharmaverseadam/README.md

 The ADaM contents of this package is automatically populated by a CICD action that executes `{admiral}` templates and saves the resulting dataset here.
-The ADaM datasets in `{pharmaversesdtm}` are updated any time the templates are updated in `{admiral}`.
+The ADaM datasets in `{pharmaverseadam}` are updated any time the templates are updated in `{admiral}`.

 # Installation